September 22, 2014

-These Spicy Sweet Potato Fries are tossed in a spice blend with paprika, onion powder, garlic powder and cayenne pepper for some heat before they are baked in the oven.
+These spicy sweet potato fries are tossed in a spice blend with paprika, onion powder, garlic powder and cayenne pepper for some heat before they are baked in the oven.

-Sweet potatoes are one of my favorite veggies, but I never paid much attention to the variety until they became my go-to baby food puree.
+Sweet potatoes are one of my favorite veggies, but I had never paid much attention to the variety until they became my go-to baby food puree.

 Now I even know the difference between sweet potatoes and yams.

 Usually I play it safe and stick to the plump, copper-skinned, orange-fleshed standard tubers, but then I discovered Japanese sweet potatoes.

 With their slender shape, purple skin and white flesh, Japanese sweet potatoes are much starchier than their cousins and more dense.
 I used think that sweet potatoes were always orange.
 I was so wrong.